top of page

 Nitrous Oxide Withdrawal Symptoms

-When recreational nitrous oxide users stop using the inhalant, they may experience withdrawal symptoms.
-Unlike withdrawal from alcohol or opioids, nitrous oxide withdrawal symptoms are typically less severe but can still be uncomfortable.
+When users stop inhaling nitrous oxide, they may experience withdrawal symptoms.
+Though these symptoms are typically less severe than those from alcohol or opioids, they can still be uncomfortable.

 • Anxiety and restlessness